TDEE Calculator – Find Your Total Daily Energy Expenditure Here 2025

 BMR = (10 × weight in kg) + (6.25 × height in cm) – (5 × age in years) – 161

-Why it is Effective
+Why is it Effective

-This equation is based on extensive research which makes it highly accurate for most people.
+This equation is based on extensive research, which makes it highly accurate for most people.

 Revised Harris-Benedict Equation

 The Harris-Benedict equation was one of the earliest formulas used to calculate BMR.
 It was introduced in 1919 and later revised in 1984 with major improvements to improve accuracy.
-This equation provides an estimate but may not account for individual variations like muscle mass, genetics or other medical conditions.
+This equation provides an estimate but may not account for individual variations like muscle mass, genetics, or other medical conditions.

 Formula